sachaheath/markdown-cv/index.md

 ## __Currently__

-I am a Senior Ecological Scientist with the Resilient Landscapes Program of the San Francisco Estuary Institute, focusing primarily on evidence-based biodiversity support and habitat enhancement for multiple benefits in cities.
+I am a Senior Ecological Scientist with the Resilient Landscapes Program of the San Francisco Estuary Institute, focusing on evidence-based biodiversity support and habitat enhancement for multiple benefits in cities.

 ## __Education__